What is Kyndle?

 What is the Kyndle Education Foundation?

-The Kyndle Education Foundation supports youth services and educational excellence throughout the four-county Kyndle region.
+The Kyndle Education Foundation supports youth services and educational excellence throughout the three-county Kyndle region.
 To contribute to the Kyndle Education Foundation or seek information about foundation grant applications, contact Kyndle at 270-826-7505 or email@example.com.

 What is C-LINK?

 C-LINK stands for Chamber Leadership Initiatives for Northwestern Kentucky.
-It includes 12 chambers of commerce in 10 counties: Henderson, Union, Webster, McLean, Breckinridge, Daviess, Hancock, Hopkins, Muhlenberg and Ohio.
+It includes 12 chambers of commerce in 10 counties: Henderson, Union, Webster, Breckinridge, Daviess, Hancock, Hopkins, Muhlenberg and Ohio.
 C-LINK advocates for the prosperity and quality of life of the more than 3,000 chamber members and 300,000 residents in those counties.
 At the top of C-LINK’s current agenda is the total completion of Interstate 69 in Kentucky, including a new Ohio River bridge in Henderson County.

 What is BridgeLink?